10 Countries Where the Canadian Dollar is Surprisingly Strong

 10,000 pesos = $4.69 CAD

 The cost of travelling in Colombia remains low for Canadian travellers.
+There's a reason it's high on many lists for Canadians looking for places to retire if you hate the cold.
 The average cost of a domestic beer in the capital of Bogota is 31 pesos ($1.40 CAD), while a typical dinner for two will run about $30 Canadian.

 $1 CAD = 2740.42 riel